 Step 2: Add meat and sear until it’s lightly browned, about 5-6 minutes.

-Step 3: Reduce heat to medium-low and add paprika, ground caraway seeds, salt, black pepper, celery root, parsnip, minced garlic, and the small bits of tomato and yellow pepper.
-Add 2 ¼ liters (2.3 quarts) water or stock (and wine, if you’re using it) to cover them.
+Step 3: Reduce heat to medium-low and add paprika, ground caraway seeds, salt, black pepper, carrots, celery root, parsnip, kohlrabi, minced garlic, and the small bits of tomato and yellow pepper.
+Add 2 ½ liters (2.6 quarts) water or stock (and wine, if you’re using it) to cover them.
 Place lid on pot and let it cook at a low simmer until beef is very tender, about 2 ½ hours.

 Step 4: In the meantime, prepare the dumplings (csipetke) by mixing egg, flour, and pinch of salt.
 Knead them into a firm dough (add more flour if needed), then let it rest.

-Step 5: When beef is ready, add potato chunks and thinly sliced carrots and cook on a brisk simmer until potatoes are soft but not mushy, about 15 minutes.
+Step 5: When beef is ready, add potato chunks and cook on a brisk simmer until potatoes are soft but not mushy, about 20 minutes.

 Step 6: In the meantime, add dumplings (csipetke) by pinching small pieces off the dough and tossing them into the soup.
 Yes, it’s a little tedious.
 Dumplings are ready when they rise to the top, about 2-3 minutes.

 Step 7: Mix in chopped parsley (retain a bit for garnish).
-Taste for salt and add more if needed.
-Discard the celery and parsnip pieces from the soup as they've released their flavor.
+Taste for salt and pepper, and add more if needed.
+Discard the celery, parsnip, and kohlrabi pieces from the soup as they've released their flavor.
 Serve the goulash in soup bowls with a drizzle of parsley on top and slices of crusty bread and hot paprika paste on the side.

 Words of advice

-(i) The goal here is go get very tender meat, but not to overcook the potatoes and carrots.
-To do this, add these vegetables only after the beef is nearly falling apart and stop cooking as soon as the potatoes are soft but far from disintegrating (by then the carrot slices will also be ready). (ii) To achieve a clean-looking broth, you can strain the liquid before serving the soup. (iii) Though a nice addition, the goulash soup also works without the addition of the somewhat labor intensive csipetke dumplings. (iv) As with some other soups, the goulash tastes even better the next day.
+(i) One of the goals here is to get very tender meat, but not to overcook the potatoes.
+To do this, add the potatoes only when the beef is nearly falling apart and stop cooking as soon as the potatoes are soft but far from disintegrating. (ii) Most people don't do this, but if you'd like to achieve a clean-looking broth, you can strain the liquid before serving the soup. (iii) Though a nice addition, the goulash soup also works without the somewhat labor intensive csipetke dumplings, especially if you serve the soup with sliced bread. (iv) As with some other soups, the goulash tastes even better the next day.